 What Is Cellulitis?

-But cellulitis can also start in areas where the skin hasn't been broken, especially in people with chronic conditions such as diabetes or who are taking medicines that affect the immune system.
+Cellulitis can also sometimes happen when there isn’t any obvious broken skin, especially in people who have chronic conditions or who take medicines that affect the immune system.

-Cellulitis begins as a small area of tenderness, swelling, warmth, and redness on the skin.
-As this area begins to spread, a person who has cellulitis may begin to feel ill and develop a fever and sometimes chills and sweats.
-Swollen lymph nodes (commonly called swollen glands) are sometimes found near the area of infected skin.
+As this area begins to spread, a person may begin to feel ill and get a fever.
+Swollen (sometimes called swollen “glands”) are sometimes found near the area of infected skin.

-The incubation period (the time it takes for the infection to start causing symptoms) varies, depending on the type of bacteria that causes the cellulitis.
-For example, cellulitis caused by Pasteurella multocida, one of the bacteria commonly found in animal bites, has a short incubation period — less than 24 hours after the bite has occurred.
-But cellulitis caused by other types of bacteria may have an incubation period of several days.
+The time it takes for symptoms to start varies, depending on which bacteria cause the cellulitis.
+For example, with cellulitis caused by Pasteurella multocida, often found in animal bites, a person can have symptoms less than 24 hours after the bite.
+But cellulitis caused by other types of bacteria may not cause symptoms for several days.